 This is not to mention the absurdly fanciful suggestion of airborne rescue.
 During the short period that the family was held under house arrest at the Alexander Palace, it might just have been possible to effect a safe and speedy evacuation – but only if the Provisional Government had been able to get a train beyond Petrograd to Finland and from there to the border with Sweden.

-One hundred years later, on 17 July this year, the Russian Orthodox faithful will gather in Ekaterinburg to mark a centenary that for them is proving far more significant than the 2017 anniversary of the revolution that preceded it.
+One hundred years later, on 17 July 2018, the Russian Orthodox faithful gathered in Ekaterinburg to mark a centenary that for them is proving far more significant than the 2017 anniversary of the revolution that preceded it.
 The Russian people are desperate for closure and forgiveness, and we too must let go of the idea that Anastasia somehow survived the massacre – and the idea that George V could have clicked his fingers and saved the Romanovs.

 Russia’s last imperial family all died at Ekaterinburg.
 There were no miraculous escapes.
 It is time to put the lid on the coffin of this mythologised story, and allow the Romanovs to rest in peace.